Vietnam - Saigon to Hue by E-Bike

 Day 13: Departure from HueDay 1: Arrival in Saigon

 Begin the day with a transfer out of the city to avoid urban traffic.
 Your first ride takes you into Vietnam’s Central Highlands, a region known for its tea plantations and cooler mountain climate.
 Cycle through gently rolling hills and rural landscapes on quiet roads.
 Along the way, stop to visit a working silkworm farm and see how traditional Vietnamese silk is made.
 Lunch is served at a local restaurant before arriving in Bao Loc, a town surrounded by tea fields and waterfalls.
+This evening, enjoy a welcome dinner with the group and relax after your first day of riding.
 (B, L, D)Sample accommodations: Sandals Vista Hotel

 Day 5: Rest Day in Nha Trang